mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 nothing # hide
 ```

-From this set, the restoration step will only utilize the following:
+From this set, the restoration step will only use the following:
 * active power flow measurements between tie buses,
 * active power injection measurements at tie buses,
 * bus voltage phasor measurements.

 These pseudo-measurements ``\mathcal M_\mathrm{p}`` will define the reduced coefficient matrix ``\mathbf M_\mathrm{p} \in \mathbb{R}^{p \times m}``, where ``p = |\mathcal M_\mathrm{p}|``.
 In this example, only the fifth wattmeter will contribute to the construction of the matrix ``\mathbf M_\mathrm{p}``.
 Similar to the previous case, measurement functions linked to the set ``\mathcal M_\mathrm{p}`` define the coefficient matrix ``\mathbf H_\mathrm{p}``, and the matrix ``\mathbf M_\mathrm{p}`` can be viewed as the sum of the columns of ``\mathbf H_\mathrm{p}`` belonging to a specific observable island.

-Additionally, users have the option to include bus voltage angle measurements from PMUs.
-In this scenario, restoration can be conducted without merging observable islands into one island, as each island becomes globally observable when one angle is known.
-It is important to note that during the restoration step, JuliaGrid initially processes active power measurements and subsequently handles bus voltage angle measurements if they are present in the set of pseudo-measurements.
+Additionally, users can include bus voltage angle measurements from PMUs.
+Here, restoration can be performed without merging observable islands into one island, as each island becomes globally observable when one angle is known.
+It is important to note that during the restoration step, JuliaGrid initially processes active power measurements and then handles bus voltage angle measurements if they are present in the set of pseudo-measurements.

 Users can execute the observability restoration procedure with the following:
 ```@example ACObservability